-Parkland offers 25 Advanced Placement (AP) courses as part of the high school curriculum.
-In 2014, 85% of the 657 AP tests taken achieved a score of a three or higher and 26% scored a five.
+Parkland offers 28 Advanced Placement (AP) courses as part of the high school curriculum.
+In 2015, 84% of the 753 AP tests taken achieved a score of a three or higher and 26% scored a five.
 These scores allow students to be eligible to receive college credit for the equivalent course at one of more than 2,900 colleges nationwide.
-In 2013, Parkland School District made the College Board’s Annual AP District Honor Roll — a list of less than 500 districts across the U.S. and Canada who are honored for increasing access to AP course work while simultaneously maintaining or increasing the percentage of students earning scores of 3 or higher on AP Exams.
+In 2013 and 2014, Parkland School District made the College Board’s Annual AP District Honor Roll — a list of less than 500 districts across the U.S. and Canada who are honored for increasing access to AP course work while simultaneously maintaining or increasing the percentage of students earning scores of 3 or higher on AP Exams.

 2014 SCHOOL PERFORMANCE PROFILE (SPP)

 The new SPP grading system takes into account attendance, participation in standardized tests, standardized test results in science, math, reading and writing, number and degree of rigorous course offerings, and graduation rates as well as student growth toward proficiency.

 - All Parkland schools exceeded a score of 80 and seven schools exceeded 90.